Clara Morain Nabity Managing Associate, White Collar, Investigations, Securities Litigation & Compliance, Trials

-Natalie Nahabet is a lawyer in Orrick's Los Angeles office, focusing her practice on complex business litigation.
-She provides advice on tactical approaches for companies while leveraging the firm's global resources which offer critical insight in the legal field.
+Natalie Nahabet is a managing associate in Orrick's Los Angeles office and a member of the Complex Litigation & Dispute Resolution group.
+She focuses her practice on complex business litigation and provides advice on tactical approaches for companies while leveraging the firm's global resources which offer critical insight in the legal field.

 Natalie's experience covers a broad range of matters, including civil litigation, mass tort and product liability, financial institutions and tech companies.

 Some of her notable engagements include:

 Natalie is also active in pro bono matters involving family law disputes.
 Most recently, she helped a young victim of domestic violence pursue a restraining order against her abusive husband.